Massingir Dam Emergency Rehabilitation Project

 - Location: Gaza Province

-(ii) Project Management (including Consultancy Services for the Supervision of Engineering Works).
-The project will be implemented over a two year period (2009 - 2011).
-It is estimated to cost UA 21.44 million out of which the Bank will contribute UA 13.3 million (62%) and the Government 8.14 million (38%).
-The beneficiaries of the project will be an estimated 16,000 farmers located downstream at Xai-Xai and Chokwe Districts, and people living in Massingir village for water supply; 550 fishers operating in the dam; and Procana Sugar Irrigation scheme, a private sector initiative dependent on the efficient operation of the Dam.
+(ii) Project Management (including Consultancy Services for the Supervision of Engineering Works), under ARASUL.
+The Project will be implemented over a two year period (2009 - 2011).
+It is estimated to cost UA 21.44 million out of which the Bank will contribute UA 13.30 million (62%) and the Government 8.14 million (38%).
+The beneficiaries of the Project will be about 16,000 smallholder farmers located downstream in Xai-Xai and Chokwe Districts (Gaza Province), and people living in Massingir village for water supply; 550 fisher-men and women operating in the dam; and Procana Sugar Irrigation scheme which is a private sector initiative dependent on the efficient operation of the Dam.

-(i) to ensure sustainability of the Massingir Dam by preventing its total collapse in the event of heavy downpour;
+(i) ensure sustainability of the Massingir Dam by preventing its total collapse in the event of heavy downpour; and

 (ii) improve food production and the living standards of the target group through sustainable improvement of the operational efficiency of the Dam.
-This would facilitate the productive capacity of farmers both small and medium scale to produce major crops downstream in Chokwe and Xai-Xai.
+This would facilitate the productive capacity of farmers both small and medium scale to produce major crops downstream in Chokwe and Xai-Xai Districts (Gaza Province).

 The current CSP was approved by the Board in April 2006 and its implementation period spans through to 2009.
 The major pillars identified for the Bank support are: